csalvador58/uw-jscript330b-final-project/README.md

   - Admins will have access to update limited data fields to email, phone, and password.
   - Vendor and Verifier users will have access to update their own email, phone, and password data.
   - Vendor users will be able to upload an electronic version of a personal record to update an existing record.
 The record will be authenticated through a simulated Electronic data verification system before passed into the ZK component to generate a ZK proof.
 All necessary data required for the zk system to function is saved into the User_Data collection DB.
-    - The uploading of an electronic personal record will be simulated through data in the request body.
+    - Similar to the create function, the uploading of an electronic personal record will be simulated through a simple data object in the request body.

 - Deleting data
   - Admins are allowed to delete a user and all data in both User and User_Data collections by userId.
 Vendor and Verifier users will not have access to this feature.